Paradoxxs/Paradoxxs.github.io/_posts/2023-3-4-Dozer framerwork.md

-Drozer is a security and attack framework for Android.\
-It allows you to perform penetration testing on the application installed on a phone.\
-It does this by installing an agent on the device.
+Drozer is a security and attack framework for Android.
+It allows you to perform penetration testing on the application installed on a phone by installing an agent on the device.
 You can download it from [here](https://github.com/FSecureLABS/drozer/releases).

-The utility of this is very narrow, I have used it a couple of times to find a new method of extracting information from the application, that was otherwise not available using Drozer.
-I will not go into specifics on how to find vulnerabilities within applications, as this is out of the scope of this book, I thought you should beware that the tool existed.
+The utility of Drozer is quite narrow, as it is primarily used to find new methods of extracting information from applications that are not available through other means.
+While I won't go into specifics on how to find vulnerabilities within applications, it's important to be aware that the tool exists.

-It can be a bit of a hassle of installing the application as it runs on python2.
-Here a trouble shooting Drozer install guide (https://blog.krybot.com/a?ID=00750-1d57cbc1-cea0-4750-a9c5-343358bf43d3)
+Installing Drozer can be a bit of a hassle since it runs on Python 2.
+You can find a troubleshooting guide for Drozer installation [here](https://blog.krybot.com/a?ID=00750-1d57cbc1-cea0-4750-a9c5-343358bf43d3).

-The first step is to install Drozer agent on the phone using ADB
+The first step is to install the Drozer agent on the phone using ADB:

 ```
 adb install .\drozer-agent-2.3.4.apk
 ```

-Once you start Drozer server on the phone.
-It will start running a service on port _31415_, to allow your host to communicate with the phone.\
-You need to port forward the service from the phone to the host device, this can be accomplished using ADB.
+Once you start the Drozer server on the phone, it will run a service on port 31415 to allow your host to communicate with the phone.
+You'll need to port forward the service from the phone to the host device using ADB:

-Port forward Android device to the computer

 ```
 adb forward tcp:31415 tcp:31415
 ```

-Once forwarded you need to connect the console to the device.\\
+Once forwarded, you need to connect the console to the device:

-Connect to the drozer agent

 ```
 drozer console connect
 ```

+Drozer has several commands you can use to interact with the device, retrieve information about applications, and test for potential vulnerabilities.
+Some examples of these commands include listing details about the application, reading the app manifest, listing possible attack surfaces for the app, and testing for SQL injection.

+Mastering reverse engineering applications requires practice and understanding the thought patterns of application developers.
+With experience, you'll become proficient in identifying and exploiting vulnerabilities in Android applications using tools like Drozer.

 **Possible commands**